jdevries3133/nc/README.md

 These are in priority order.

+- add a `created_at` timestamp and expiry.
+Otherwise, each user only has one JWT for all time, which is quite cursed
 - hover tooltips are gross; we can do a better implementation with a bit of JS
 - improve UX around hover-tooltip-icons on mobile by changing them to a button with the icon and text